 Students Create an Illustration of a Plant and Label the Parts

 Students use the free Pinta paint program for Macs and draw a picture of a plant.
 Students identify and label the plant's parts such as flowers, leaves, stem and roots.
 This activity can be integrated into the life sciences classroom curriculum.
 Extend the lesson by having students add short descriptions of the plant part's function "The stem supports the plant".
-This activity is suited for grades 2-3.

 Students will use common graphics tools such as pencil or brushes, paint fill bucket, color palette and text tool and the undo / redo button.
 The program used here is Pinta, a free drawing program for Macs.
 The tools used here are common to other graphics programs as well.